H. Gray Southern, District Superintendent

 He has been married to his wife, Susan, for over 33 yrs and they have 2 children : Mary Gray and Kirk.

 Claire grew up in Sanford, NC in Pocket Presbyterian Church.
-She graduated from Lee County Senior High School and Hardbarger College of Business with a degree in Business Administration.
-Her professional background includes retail management, upper level management in the direct sales industry and management in a broadcasting and publishing company with duties including production of the Efird Bible Study series and other spiritual formation resources.
-She has been an active member at St. Francis UMC in Cary for over 24 years, serves on the leadership team for the NC Academy for Spiritual Formation and was elected to serve as a Delegate to the 2016 Jurisdictional Conference.
+Her professional background includes management in the swimming pool industry, upper level management in the direct sales industry and as Chief Operating Officer in a broadcasting and publishing company with duties including production of the Efird Bible Study series, Daily Prayer Life and NC Spin: a statewide TV and radio talkshow.
+She has been an active member at St. Francis UMC in Cary for over 24 years and has served on the leadership team for the NC Academy for Spiritual Formation since 2008.
+Claire was elected to serve as a delegate to the Southeastern Jurisdictional Conference for 2016-2019.
+Claire serves as a Certified Lay Speaker, a Spiritual Director after completion of a two-year formation program in the art and ministry of spiritual direction and a Conflict Transformation Minister after training with the Lombard Mennonite Peace Center and Just Peace.
+She is beginning the Two-Year Academy for Spiritual Formation in the fall of 2018.
+She enjoys serving on the Advisory Board for La Estrella Resplandeciente and as the Fundraising Chair on the Board of NC UM Camping and Retreat Ministries.

 Claire has been married to husband David for over 30 years and they are the proud parents of three young adult children: Jacob, Kali and Jonathan.
 She enjoys cooking, boating, reading and spending time with family and friends.